FAQ

 Is this a betting app?+

-No. BallDuty WC '26 is not a betting platform.
+No. BallDuty Football '26 is not a betting platform.
 There are no odds, no wagering, and no financial returns.
 It is a skill game — you win points, not money.

 Do I need to create an account?+

 Yes.
-You sign up with an email and password.
+You sign up with an email and password (or Sign in with Apple).
+For email sign-ups we send a 6-digit code to your inbox to confirm the address is yours.
+Apple Sign In skips this step.
 During setup you choose a username, pick a team you support, and optionally enable notifications.

 Making Predictions